puppetlabs/puppet-specifications/language/expressions.md

   * If more than one name is given, the result is an `Array` of class types in **reference** form;
     evaluated from left to right.
 * When `[]` is applied to a **reference** class type:
-  * The names are references to the parameters or meta-parameters of the referenced class and must evaluate to `String`.
+  * The names are references to the parameters or metaparameters of the referenced class and must evaluate to `String`.
   * Produces a single value when there is a single key, and an array of values otherwise